 Fleet management software is an application that assists in tasks related to the acquisition, operation, and maintenance of an organization’s vehicles.
 This is useful for any business which requires multiple vehicles in the field.
 This can range from delivery trucks and vans to corporate cars for management and C-suite executives.

 Fleet management systems primarily help manage and maximize the lifetime performance of company cars, vans, trucks, buses, and other vehicles.
 Most systems are designed to keep track of the following in real-time:

-Many basic systems allow for the simple tracking of assets as mentioned above.
-Other features associated with true fleet management solutions also include:
+Basic systems allow for simple asset tracking.
+Other features associated with powerful fleet management solutions also include:

-Scheduling.
-When managing a small fleet, scheduling of work may not seem too difficult.
+When managing a small fleet, scheduling work may not seem too difficult.
 When you are managing dozens of vehicles, scheduling becomes more important.
-You want to make sure you have the staff on hand to complete the work, the parts available and make sure you are able to get the vehicle back into service and back on the road.
+You need to make sure you have the staff on hand to complete the work, the parts available and make sure you are able to get the vehicle back into service and back on the road.

 If you are at the point where you are ready to find which fleet management software options are right for you, we can help.
 Through a brief phone call, our software specialists will look to better understand your business and software needs to help you locate a handful of solutions that can address the issues you are currently experiencing.
-Get started today!
+Get started today with Software Connect.